gvescu/f1-sharp/README.md

 Current UDP specification can be found [here](https://answers.ea.com/ea/attachments/ea/f1-23-general-discussion-en/2776/3/Data%20Output%20from%20F1%2023%20v29x3.docx).

 Since the specification changed from last year's game, this library is only compatible with F1® 23 for the moment.

+# Installing

+This package is available on [NuGet](https://www.nuget.org/packages/F1Sharp/) now.

 ## Usage